-What is an indemnitor and must I have one?
+What is an indemnitor and do I have to have one?

-An indemnitor is the person who co-signs for the bond, and is required for the bond process.
-If you are the inmate and you do not have an indemnitor, we cannot help you.
+An indemnitor is the person who co-signs for your bond.
+An indemnitor is required for the bond process.
+If you are an inmate and cannot obtain an indemnitor, we are unable to help you.

-We can promise that we’ll work as quickly as possible – however, we are not able to secure the release of any inmate until after the bail amount has been set by the Comal County Magistrate (judge).
-Typically, this occurs each morning.
-So anyone arrested in the evening after hours will spend a night in jail – no matter what.
+New Braunfels Bails Bonds works as quickly as possible to secure your release, but we cannot move faster than the courts.
+We cannot secure your release until after the bail amount has been set by the Comal County magistrate (judge), which typically occurs each morning.
+Anyone arrested in the evening or at night will have to spend the night in jail.

 How is bail determined?

-Bail is determined solely by the Comal County Magistrate (judge), and depends upon the severity of the crime and the criminal background of the defendant.
+Your bail will be determined solely by the Comal County magistrate (judge).
+Bail depends on the severity of the crime and any criminal background that appears in your record.

 What do your services cost?

-We charge a percentage of the bail in exchange for putting up the bail with Comal County.
-We are an approved bondsman for Comal County.
+Our costs are based on a percentage of the bail set by the Comal County magistrate.
+We are an approved bail bondsman for Comal County.

-No. We are an independently owned and operated bail bonds company.
-If we feel that the bond is too much of a risk, we can decline to post it for you.
+No. As an independently owned and operated bail bonds company, we can decline to post bail if we feel that it is too much of a risk.

 How long have you been in business?

-I’m out of state, can you help me bail out my daughter who’s in the Hays County Jail?
+I’m out of state — can you help me bail out a relative in the Hays County jail?

-Help!
-I got notified by mail that there is a warrant for my arrest, can you help?
+I’ve been notified by mail that a warrant has been issued for my arrest?
+Can you help?